Skip to main content

 image

 The OpenBCI GUI is OpenBCI's powerful software tool for visualizing, recording, and streaming data from the OpenBCI Boards.
-Data can be displayed in live-time, played back, saved to your computer in .txt format, as well as streamed in live-time to third-party software such as MATLAB.
+Data can be displayed in live-time, played back, saved to your computer in .txt or .bdf/.edf format, as well as streamed in live-time to third-party software such as MATLAB.
 It can be launched as a standalone application or as a sketch from Processing (a Java-based programming language).
 In this guide, we will cover both scenarios.

 Hardware/Driver Setup for OpenBCI_GUI